-A typical employer could save an average of $11,000 annually per half-time telecommuting per employee based on estimates from Global Workplace Analytics.
+A typical employer could save an average of $11,000 annually per half-time telecommuting employee based on estimates from Global Workplace Analytics.
+During COVID, there may be far more savings than the $11,000 estimate based on drastically reduced travel and entertainment expenditures.
 Increased productivity, lower real estate taxes, reduced absenteeism and turnover, and better disaster preparedness contribute to those forecasts.
-During COVID, there may be far more savings than the $11,000 estimate based on drastically reduced travel and entertainment expenditures.

 Employers are encouraged to use this Free Telework Savings Calculator, which has received accolades from Congress.
-The comprehensive calculator allows employers to quantify benefits based on US census data from states, cities, or even counties and congressional districts with 59 variables.
+The comprehensive calculator allows employers to quantify benefits based on US census data from states, cities, counties, and congressional districts with 59 variables.

-For example, employers can change assumptions based on average office size, $/square foot, person/desk ratio, and other related variables and locations to calculate real estate savings.
-Employers will save office rent in high-cost cities like New York, where most midtown commercial buildings have been empty most of 2020.
+For example, to calculate real estate savings, employers can change assumptions based on average office size, $/square foot, person/desk ratio, and other related variables and locations.
+Employers can save office rent in high-cost cities like New York, where many midtown commercial buildings remain partially occupied since 2020.

 Flexible Work Options Attract And Retain Talented Employees

-There was increased demand for working-at-home, especially from young people before the coronavirus.
+Before the coronavirus, there was increased work-at-home demand, especially from young people.
 It has now become an essential company benefit for many candidates.
-Many companies that allowed their employees to work from home may not have permitted it previously.
 As a desirable perk for young employees, flexible work offerings help to attract and retain talented employees.

-As a result, management may be having positive experiences with remote working options.
+As a result, management may have positive experiences with remote working options.
 They have been able to test the resilience and productivity of their employees.
 With positive results, they may be more willing to encourage telecommuting.
-It is foreseeable that those employees who worked from home will not readily go back to working in an office environment only.
-Employers need to anticipate more demand for working from home options.
+It is foreseeable that those employees who worked from home will not readily return to working in an office environment only.
+Employers need to anticipate more demand for working-from-home options.

 Employers Have More Confidence

 Many companies may have resisted allowing their employees to work at home to fear lost productivity or lack of essential technology.
-Findings from a May 2020 study reported that remote work had only a small negative impact on productivity (of 1%).
+Findings from a May 2020 study reported that remote work had only a small negative impact on productivity (1%).
 However, those employees working from home with children reported a slightly more significant decrease (2%) in productivity.
-In some cases, it seems that businesses may have realized some productivity benefits.
+In some cases, businesses may have realized some productivity benefits.

 Those companies that had already deployed powerful technology for their workers may have been more prepared for the challenges.
 Technology for employees requires support with web-based teleconferencing and video conference platforms.
-Other companies may have been more flatfooted.
-They could not move to a “Plan B.” These companies will need to develop better disaster planning strategies.
-There is, however, a more significant infrastructure issue.
-There is a lack of broadband Internet availability in rural and poor areas, which may hamper some employees working from home.
+Other companies faced operational challenges and needed more disaster planning strategies.

 Remote Work As A Desirable Skill